IBM/ibm-licensing-operator/docs/Content/Configuration.md

 2. Delete OperatorMarketplace.

-**Note:** Before deleting OperatorMarketplace check whether it is not used elsewhere, for example, for other Operators from OperatorMarketplace, or an OCP cluster.
+**Note:** Before deleting OperatorMarketplace check whether it is not used elsewhere, for example, for other Operators from OperatorMarketplace.

 To delete OperatorMarketplace, run the following command: